appliedgocode/goman/README.md

 All code written by myself is governed by a 3-clause BSD license, see [LICENSE.txt](https://github.com/christophberger/goman/blob/master/LICENSE.txt).

-The `which` package is part of the [which command](https://github.com/bfontaine/which), which is licensed under the MIT license; see [LICENSE.which.txt](https://github.com/christophberger/goman/blob/master/LICENSE.which.txt).
+The `which` package is part of the [which command](https://github.com/bfontaine/which) that is licensed under the MIT license; see [LICENSE.which.txt](https://github.com/christophberger/goman/blob/master/LICENSE.which.txt).

 The code that extracts the source code path from a go binary is a part of the [`gorebuild` tool](https://github.com/FiloSottile/gorebuild) that is published under the MIT license; See [LICENSE.dwarf.go.txt](https://github.com/christophberger/goman/blob/master/LICENSE.dwarf.go.txt).